signalogic/SigSRF_SDK/README.md

    Chip 7: Available
 ```

-If for any reason it should be needed, the driver can be manually installed using:
+If for any reason it should be needed, the driver can be manually loaded using:

 ```
 cd driver   # note -- assumes you're on subfolder install_path/Signalogic/DirectCore